NYC Workers' Compensation Attorneys

 In the aftermath of an on-the-job accident, even the hardest working New Yorker may find it impossible to get up and go back to work on his or her own strength.
 That's why our state makes sure that employers provide workers' compensation insurance, which is a federal program that’s regulated by the state of New York.
 Through workers’ compensation insurance, employees have the right to receive benefits when they are seriously injured, develop an injury, or contract an illness at the workplace.

-Every employer in the state of New York is required by law to purchase workers’ compensation insurance, which provides money and benefits to injured employees.
+Employers in the state of New York are required by law to purchase workers’ compensation insurance, which provides money and benefits to injured employees.
 These benefits replace the income that is lost when you are unable to work and help you heal as completely and as quickly as possible.

 If you are an injured employee whose workers’ compensation application has been denied, you have the right to file an appeal with the New York State Workers’ Compensation Board, the organization that is tasked with protecting the rights of employees by ensuring the proper delivery of benefits.